Park Slope Commercial Real Estate

 Investors & Funds

 Private and institutional investors seeking core, core-plus, and value-add multifamily opportunities in Park Slope.
-Buyer demand remains exceptionally strong for well-located assets with upside - particularly within the Historic District, near Prospect Park, and along Fifth and Seventh Avenue corridors - and we actively match qualified buyers with off-market and exclusive opportunities.
+Buyer demand remains exceptionally strong for well-located assets with architectural character - particularly within the Historic District, near Prospect Park, and along Fifth and Seventh Avenue corridors - and we actively match qualified buyers with off-market and exclusive opportunities.

 Developers

 Ground-up and conversion developers targeting Park Slope's limited remaining development opportunities and adjacent Gowanus rezoning areas.
 With the Historic District largely built out, attention has shifted to commercial corridor densification, carriage house conversions, and Gowanus-adjacent parcels.
-We advise on landmark compliance, zoning analysis, assemblage strategies, and disposition timing.
+We advise on landmark compliance, LPC review, zoning analysis, assemblage strategies, and disposition timing.

 Recent Park Slope Activity